Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 FROM retail_sample_data.sales_fact_offload);
 ```

-Now we can query the data like any other table in Teradata Vantage, but the data is pulled at query runtime directly from the object store!
-We now have a seamless analytic experience by supporting the correlation of object store-based data sets with structured data sets in Teradata relational tables using existing SQL skills and workflows.
+Now you can query the data like any other table in Teradata Vantage and have the data pulled directly from the object store at query runtime!
+Now you have a seamless analytic experience by supporting the correlation of object store-based data sets with structured data sets in Teradata relational tables using existing SQL skills and workflows.

 ```sql